openservicemesh/osm/docs/content/docs/design/service_app_protocol.md

 The `AppProtocol` can be specified by default in Kubernetes server versions >= v1.19.
 In older versions where this field cannot be set, the application protocol for a service port can be indicated by prefixing the protocol name as a part of the port name.
 If the application protocol cannot be derived,  OSM controller will use `http` as the default application protocol for a port.

+*Note that for port field in the service spec, the `AppProtocol` field takes precedence over the `Name` field if both are specified.
 ## Example

 Consider the following SMI traffic access and traffic specs policies: